 - To prepare students for physics contests such as the C.A.P.
-Contest and the Sir Isaac Newton contest.
+Prize Exam and the Sir Isaac Newton Exam.

 - To encourage and cultivate interest and enthusiasm in physics.

-Through the third year of running this program, UBC students (many were themselves active in math and physics competitions while in high school), along with the support of their professors, strive to provide a greater breadth of opportunities for high school students to enhance their experience with university-level physics.
+Since its inception in 2011, UBC students, along with the support of their professors, strive to provide a greater breadth of opportunities for high school students to enhance their experience with university-level physics.

 Features of the Program

 - UBC Physics professors will give lectures on advanced physics topics, including sharing some of their research.

 - Participating students will be given challenging problems to solve; the students may tackle in groups, solo and/or with the assistance of volunteers.

-- Students will have access to UBC Physics laboratories (pending availability) and conduct experiments under the supervision of Physics professors and/or undergraduate students.
+- Students may have the opportunity to access UBC Physics laboratories (pending availability) and conduct experiments under the supervision of Physics professors and volunteers, on topics relevant to the session.

 - Pizza and refreshments will be provided at all sessions for every participant to enjoy.

-- Ssessions may be longer than the standard 2 hours from time to time.
+- Sessions may be longer than the standard 2 hours from time to time.

 A small fee ($10) is collceted at the first session to cover the cost of running the sessions and offering pizzas for students and volunteers.
-All interested students should contact Nasr Ashkan (nasr[at]mail.ubc.ca).
+All interested students should contact Pedram Laghaei (email@example.com).
 Additionally, do not hesitate to email if you have any questions.
 We look forward to seeing you at the Metro Vancouver Physics Circle!